TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

 Under normal circumstances, the training and RDC are held in a face-to-face mode, so that trainees are actively engaged and participating.
 But due to the Covid-19 pandemic and restrictions set in Hong Kong, we had to move the aforementioned events online.

 With the RDC online, mech, hardware, and software divisions became more segregated.
-As trainees could not access our robotics lab, materials, and tools, the mech and hardware divisions had to settle with drawing solidworks/PCBs which are then reviewed and assessed by seniors.
+As trainees could not access our robotics lab, materials, and tools, the mech and hardware divisions had to settle with drawing SolidWorks/PCBs which are then reviewed and assessed by seniors.
 In the software division, we tested candidates' technical and collaborative skills with the RDC Simulator.

-In the rest of this post, I'll use the terms "trainee" and "user" interchangably.
+In the rest of this post, I'll use the terms "trainee" and "user" interchangeably.
 I'll also use the term "User Program" to refer to the program that software trainees are tasked to write.

 ### High-Level Overview
 To give an idea of what the simulator looks like, here's a little annotated screenshot of an early version: